5T33Z0/OC-Little-Translated/S_System_Updates/README.md

 ## Fix

 All of the issues can be eliminated in macOS 11.3+ by removing `-no_compat_check` and adding the Board-id VMM spoof to your config.
-This allows using an unsupported SMBIOS, have proper CPU Power Management and get System Updates. [**Follow the instructions here**](https://github.com/5T33Z0/OC-Little-Translated/tree/main/09_Board-ID_VMM-Spoof).
+This allows using an unsupported SMBIOS, have proper CPU Power Management and get System Updates. [**Follow the instructions here**](https://github.com/5T33Z0/OC-Little-Translated/tree/main/09_Board-ID_VMM-Spoof) to add the necessary patches to your config.

-Another option is to use [**RestrictEvents.kext**](https://github.com/acidanthera/RestrictEvents) with boot-arg `revpatch=sbvmm` which also enables the Board-id VMM spoof, allowing OTA updates for unsupported models on macOS 11.3 or newer.
+You only need the Booter patches not the Kernel patches, though!
+These can be substituted by the [**RestrictEvents.kext**](https://github.com/acidanthera/RestrictEvents) combined with boot-arg `revpatch=sbvmm` which enables the `VMM-x86_64` board-id, allowing OTA updates for unsupported models on macOS 11.3 and newer.

-Which approach to use is up to you, but for ease of use I would give the kext and boot-arg combo a try first.

 ## Limitations

 Since the fix utilizes virtualization capabilities only supported by macOS Big Sur 11.3 and newer (XNU Kernel 20.4.0+) you can't use it in macOS Catalina and older.

-But since the issue only started to occur on Big Sur and newer, it's not really an issue on older versions of macOS – unless you have to use `-no_compat_check` or added bit 5 to your `csr-active-config`, of course.
+But since the issue only started to surface on Big Sur and newer, it's not really an issue on older versions of macOS – unless you have to use `-no_compat_check` or added bit 5 to your `csr-active-config`, of course.

 ### What about Clover?

-This fix only works partially in Clover since you can't add the Booter patches required for the board-id vmm spoof to work, which allows to run macOS with an unsupported SMBIOS/Board-id, so you will get the "forbidden" sign when attempting to boot macOS Big Sur or newer with an unsupported SMBIOS/Board-id.
+This fix also works in Clover but it requires a slightly different approach, since you  cannot apply OpenCore's Booter patches needed for the board-id skip with Clover.
+Therefore you still need `-no_compat_check` to boot macOS with an unsupported SMBIOS/board-id.
+Otherwise, you will be greeted with the "forbidden" sign instead of the Apple logo.

-For some reason, `RestrictEvents.kext` (and the `revpatch=sbvmm` boot-arg) doesn't fully enable the board-id spoof either, so you will get the "forbidden" sign in this case as well.
-You still have to use `-no_compat_check` to boot macOS with an unsupported board-id which normally disables system updates, of course.
+Since `RestrictEvents.kext` (and `revpatch=sbvmm` boot-arg) only applies the kernel patches to force-enable the `VMM-x86_64` board-id, you will get the "forbidden" sign in this case as well.
+But with `-no_compat_check` and the board-id set to `VMM-x86_64` by the kext, you can now finally:

+- Boot macOS with an unsupported SMBIOS/board-id,
+- Have proper CPU Power Management since you can use the correct SMBIOS for your CPU and
+- Get System Updates with Clover – which was impossible before!

-However, when I was booting macOS Ventura on my Ivy Bridge Laptop with Clover using SMBIOS `MacBookPro10,1`, `-no_compat_check`, `RestrictEvent.kext` and `revpatch=sbvmm`, I was offered System Updates, which left me happy but baffled at the same time because I had no explanation for why this worked.
+When I was booting macOS Ventura on my Ivy Bridge Laptop with Clover using SMBIOS `MacBookPro10,1`, `-no_compat_check`, `RestrictEvent.kext` and `revpatch=sbvmm`, I was offered System Updates, which is pretty cool.

-My guess is: the kext can apply the kernel patches part of the board-id vmm spoof but not the booter patches since OpenCore is required to skip the board-id check and then reroute and "obfuscate" the real board-id internally.
-This is the part that Clover cannot do, so you can't boot without `-no_compat_check`.
-But since the Kernel Patches *can be applied by the kext* which enable the vmm board-id, you are offered system updates – even with `-no_compat_check` enabled – which is pretty cool.

 ## Credits
 - Acidanthera for OCLP and RestrictEvents.kext